ciardorje/Multi-Season_Spatial_MSOM/README.md

           logit(psi[sp,site,year]) <- abar[sp] + a[sp,site,year] + inprod(bOCV[sp,1:nOCV], PatchOCV[site,year,1:nOCV])
   ```
 Above is our first occurence model, that for year 1.
-A quick note: this model assumes that the effects of covariates (i.e., burning, logging, etc.) on each species are consistent across years.
-This is a fair assumption, and if we were to allow these effects to vary between years it would likely result in a very complex model with very uncertain results.

 The parameters are:
 * ```psi[sp,site,year]``` = The probability of a species occuring at a given site in a given year.
   * We calculate this on the logit scale, i.e. ``` logit() ```.
 This is because probabilities are constrained to values between 0 and 1, which can cause problems when when trying to estimate the effect sizes (slopes) of predictor variables.
   * Logit transforming puts the probabilities on a continuous scale, i.e., they can range between -∞ and ∞, and we can then back transform to true probability values (0-1).